-Legg Mason Inc. (LM), the Baltimore-based money manager with 18 straight quarters of redemptions, said fiscal fourth-quarter profit increased 10 percent as expense cuts offset the impact of lower stock and bond assets.
+Legg Mason Inc. (LM:US), the Baltimore-based money manager with 18 straight quarters of redemptions, said fiscal fourth-quarter profit increased 10 percent as expense cuts offset the impact of lower stock and bond assets.

 Chief Executive Officer Mark Fetting has cut jobs to increase profitability and sought to improve performance at fund units as he tries to end redemptions that started after returns lagged behind those of peers in 2007 and 2008.
 Legg Mason has completed a plan designed to save $130 million to $150 million per year through a combination of job cuts and moving certain technology functions to investment units.

 “They’re at the tail end of their restructuring so they’re starting to see some benefits from that,” Macrae Sykes, an analyst with Gabelli & Co. in Rye, New York, said in a telephone interview today.

 Legg Mason’s shares fell 2.9 percent to close at an almost four-month low of $25.32 in New York.
 The stock (LM:US) has declined 32 percent in the past 12 months, compared with the 8.3 percent drop in the Standard & Poor’s 20-company index of custody banks and asset managers.

 Expenses fell 6.2 percent from a year earlier to $576 million as Legg Mason completed its restructuring plan.
 Costs from that plan fell to $1.9 million in the quarter, compared to $15.7 million a year earlier.

 “Streamlining is in the rear-view mirror, but continued vigilance against cost and improving margin is still a priority,” Fetting said today during a conference call with analysts and investors.
 “We want to do that by really focusing and growing and leveraging the investments that we have at hand.”